-With this guide, you’ll learn hacks for Macs.
+With this guide from Geekscallout a leading Mac repair company in the UK, you’ll learn hacks for Macs.
 That way, you’ll get the most out of your Mac computer.
 Read on and find out more:

 You have three methods of taking a screenshot with your Mac.
 If you press Command + Shift + 4, a crosshair appears, letting you drag with your mouse to better capture what you desire.
 If you press the same buttons, let go, and hit the Spacebar, you can click on any window to take a shot of the entire screen.